Field-first R&D · Part of Slash Group

 Operating layer for commands, state, and telemetry across mixed fleets.

 Built from field operations, not a product pitch.
-Private preview for teams operating complex systems at scale.
+Private preview open for teams managing complex systems at scale.

 Explore Hermes